 I always recommend emptying the whole closet then adding everything back in so you know exactly what you need to store.
 Go back and read the previous posts in this series for more detailed information.

 A small linen closet means everything needs it’s own space or shelf to keep it divided and organized.
-Roll towels to save on space and the kids can grab a pool towel without messing up all the other towels.
+Baskets help keep things organized and easy to store and retrieve.

 Here are more tips and ideas you need to think about while organizing your space: